jainxy/repo1/README.md

 # repo1
-Howdy folks, I am a beginner at github and would like to explore and collaborate on variety of projects.
+Howdy folks, I am a beginner at github and would like to explore and collaborate on variety of topics.